Make-School-Courses/SWE-2.1/Assignments/weekly-plan.md

 What will you try to accomplish during each week of your work experience?
 Note that these goals will likely change once you get to the job.

-**Copy and fill this out and email to your advisor 1 month before your internship/job starts**
+**Copy and fill this out and email to your coach before your internship/job starts**

-## Week 1
+## Week 1-2

-During Week 1, I will aim to accomplish...
+During Weeks 1-2, I will aim to accomplish...

 1. Goal 1
 2. Goal 2

-## Week 2
+## Week 3-4
-During Week 2, I will aim to accomplish...
+During Weeks 3-4, I will aim to accomplish...

 1. Goal 1
 2. Goal 2

-## Week 3
+## Week 5-6

-During Week 3, I will aim to accomplish...
+During Weeks 5-6, I will aim to accomplish...

 1. Goal 1
 2. Goal 2

-## Week 4
+## Week 7-8

-During Week 4, I will aim to accomplish...
+During Weeks 7-8, I will aim to accomplish...

 1. Goal 1
 2. Goal 2

-## Week 5
+## Week 9-10

-During Week 5, I will aim to accomplish...
+During Weeks 9-10, I will aim to accomplish...

 1. Goal 1
 2. Goal 2

-## Week 6

-During Week 6, I will aim to accomplish...

-1. Goal 1
-2. Goal 2

-## Week 7

-During Week 7, I will aim to accomplish...

-1. Goal 1
-2. Goal 2

-## Week 8

-During Week 8, I will aim to accomplish...

-1. Goal 1
-2. Goal 2

-## Week 9

-During Week 9, I will aim to accomplish...

-1. Goal 1
-2. Goal 2

-## Week 10

-During Week 10, I will aim to accomplish...

-1. Goal 1
-2. Goal 2

-## Week 11

-During Week 11, I will aim to accomplish...

-1. Goal 1
-2. Goal 2

-## Week 12
+## Week 11-12

-During Week 12, I will aim to accomplish...
+During Weeks 11-12, I will aim to accomplish...

 1. Goal 1
 2. Goal 2